PayThePizzo/Data-Structures-and-Algorithms/10 - NP/4 - COUNTER NPC.md

 Algorithms that return different outputs everytime we execute them

 ## 4) Heuristics
-Algorithms that have no formal demonstration but work based on experimental empiricism.
-An algorithm is "good enough" when it works well for many instances.
+Algorithms that have no formal demonstration but works based on experimental empiricism.
+Basically, an algorithm is "good enough" when it works well for many instances.

+We might have some hopes for convergence but no absolutes on the truth of the result!
+From the results on the instances we consider how much we can trust it before we put it at work.